- Faith and Worship

 Catholic Diocese of Little Rock

-Bishop Anthony B. Taylor preached the following homily at St. Michael Church in West Memphis on Tuesday, Aug.
-15, 2017.
-During this Mass, John Marconi also signed his letter of intent to enter the seminary to discern priesthood.
+Bishop Anthony B. Taylor preached the following homily at Christ the King Church in Little Rock on Wednesday, Aug.
+14, 2019.
+During this Mass, he also accepted Christopher Elser’s letter of intent to become a seminarian for the Diocese of Little Rock.

 What then do we know?
 And why do we believe in the assumption?
 What does this great but difficult mystery say to us?
 The answer to this is found in the documents of Vatican II where Mary is called the model of the Church — the first Christian, our guarantee that the promises of Christ will come true.
 Let me tell you why.